emacs-lsp/lsp-mode/docs/page/performance.md

 ## Tuning

-Use `M-x lsp-diagnose` to validate if your `lsp-mode` is properly configured.
+Use `M-x lsp-doctor` to validate if your `lsp-mode` is properly configured.
 In the section below, you could find description for each of the checks:

 When configured properly `lsp-mode`'s performance is on par with mainstream LSP clients (e. g. `VScode`, `Theia`, etc).
 Here are steps to achieve optimal results.